Azure Security

 A fintech platform team ran a single Standard ACR in Australia East feeding AKS clusters in Australia East and Southeast Asia.
 Two problems surfaced in the same quarter.
 First, a security review flagged that the registry’s admin user was enabled and its password lived in a Kubernetes imagePullSecret that had not rotated in 14 months — and the same secret was pasted into three pipelines.
 Second, the Southeast Asia clusters were pulling every layer cross-region on cold starts, adding seconds to pod startup during scale-out and racking up inter-region egress on every deployment.

-They upgraded to Premium and made two coordinated changes.
+They upgraded to Premium and made three coordinated changes.
 For credentials, they killed the admin user, moved AKS to managed-identity pulls by attaching the registry to each cluster (az aks update --attach-acr), which assigns AcrPull to the kubelet identity — no secret in the cluster at all — and moved pipelines to OIDC federated credentials.
 For locality, they added a geo-replica in Southeast Asia.
 Because the global login server is unchanged, no manifests, Helm charts, or pipelines needed editing; the Southeast Asia kubelets simply began resolving to the local data endpoint and pulling within region.
+For provenance, they enabled quarantine-on-push and Notation signing, ramping enforcement from audit to permissive to strict over three sprints so a missed signature degraded gracefully instead of blocking deploys on day one.

 # Replica colocated with the SEA clusters — single command, zero manifest changes